iuliaiancu/banking/README.md

 **Start the application with default profile:**

 1. Go to where you downloaded the folder containing the application.
-The folder name is banking.
+The folder name is banking_account.
 Open a command prompt and run

    **mvn clean install -DskipTests**.
-This will create the target folder inside banking containing the executable jar.
+This will create the target folder inside banking_account containing the executable jar.

 2. Go the the target folder and start the application using:

-   **java -jar banking-0.0.1-SNAPSHOT.jar**
+   **java -jar bankingAccount-0.0.1-SNAPSHOT.jar**

    **The application started with the default profile uses a in-memory database called H2.** The in-memory database gets destroyed every time the application is closed and recreated when the application is started.
 The server starts by default on port 8080.
 If you need to change this port you can either modify in the application.properties file the line starting with server.port or specify the port when you start the application using the command:

-   **java -jar -Dserver.port=8082 banking-0.0.1-SNAPSHOT.jar**
+   **java -jar -Dserver.port=8082 bankingAccount-0.0.1-SNAPSHOT.jar**

    Now the applications runs.
 The H2 console can be viewed at (if server started on 8080, if not change port accordingly): <http://localhost:8080/h2-console>.
 A window similar with this will be displayed